 Dilution results from the fact that the per share offering price of the Class A common stock is substantially in excess of the book value per share attributable to the existing stockholder for the presently outstanding stock.
-Our net tangible book value represents our total tangible assets less total liabilities, divided by the total number of shares of common stock outstanding.
-As of March 31, 2011, our net tangible book value was approximately \$\text{million}\$, or \$\text{per share}\$.
+Our net tangible book value per share represents our total tangible assets less total liabilities, divided by the total number of shares of Class A common stock and Class B common stock outstanding.
+As of June 30, 2011, our net tangible book value was approximately \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$ per share.

-After giving effect to (i) the capital contribution by SEACOR of \$ million of advances we have received from SEACOR, (ii) costs incurred in connection with our new \$ million revolving credit facility, (iii) the sale of shares of our Class A common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus) after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and the application of the net proceeds from this offering to repay a portion of advances we have received from SEACOR, as described under "Use of Proceeds," and (iv) the borrowing of \$ million under our new revolving credit facility to fund working capital needs and repay our remaining advances from SEACOR outstanding as of March 31, 2011, our pro forma as adjusted net tangible book value as of March 31, 2011 would have been approximately \$, or \$ per share.
-Pro forma net tangible book value per share as of March 31, 2011 does not give effect to the additional advances from SEACOR that we have received since March 31, 2011, which are not expected to exceed \$ million, or additional borrowing under our new revolving credit facility that will be used to repay such advances.
+After giving effect to (i) the capital contribution by SEACOR of \$ million of advances we have received from SEACOR, (ii) costs incurred in connection with our new \$ million revolving credit facility, (iii) the sale of shares of our Class A common stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus) after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and the application of the net proceeds from this offering to repay a portion of advances we have received from SEACOR, as described under "Use of Proceeds," and (iv) the borrowing of \$ million under our new revolving credit facility to fund working capital needs and repay our remaining advances from SEACOR outstanding as of June 30, 2011, our pro forma as adjusted net tangible book value as of June 30, 2011 would have been approximately \$, or \$ per share.
+Pro forma net tangible book value per share as of June 30, 2011 does not give effect to the additional advances from SEACOR that we have received since June 30, 2011, which are not expected to exceed \$ million, or additional borrowing under our new revolving credit facility that will be used to repay such advances.